BenLauwens/ThinkJulia.jl/docs/src/chap03.md

 The name of the variable we pass as an argument (`michael`) has nothing to do with the name of the parameter (`bruce`).
 It doesn’t matter what the value was called back home (in the caller); here in `printtwice`, we call everybody `bruce`.

-## Variables and parameters are local
+## Variables and Parameters Are Local

 When you create a variable inside a function, it is **local**, which means that it only exists inside the function.
 For example: